 Conflicts and intolerance within multi-cultural Australia have left open the need for our authentic and historic national roots to be embraced, stretching back far beyond 229 years of colonial settlement.

 Wisdom is found in the basic belief that Aboriginal Peoples are born one with and belonging to their country, irrespective of where they are living on our continent.

 It is connection to country, away from the city huddle, where the deep roots and spirit of Australia can be found, in Indigenous, pioneering and contemporary endeavour.

-It is in places like Uluru, a small inland village or within the world’s greatest pastoral stations, that far horizons open to expansive thought and a personal sense of belonging to an extraordinary Australian homeland.
+It is in places like Uluru, a small inland village or within the world’s greatest pastoral stations, that far horizons open our minds to expansive thought and a personal sense of belonging to an extraordinary Australian homeland.